 Leases or licences of immovable property should be in writing and signed by both parties.
-Applicable state law may require that leases or licences be in writing, for example, for real property leases.
+Applicable state law can require leases or licences to be in writing, for example, for real property leases.
 If the property is under a lease or licence, the owner's consent may be required.
-Some leases or licences may prohibit subletting or sublicensing.
+Some leases or licences prohibit subletting or sublicensing.